davidrmiller/biosim4/tests/README.md

 ### Result parameters

-Result parameters can be manually added to _testapp.ini_, or they can be initialed automatically by simply running a test simulation:
+Result parameters can be manually added to _testapp.ini_, or they can be initialized automatically by simply running a test simulation:

 ```python
 python3 testapp.py --test my_new_test